siyelo/blog/source/_posts/2010-01-21-the-real-cost-of-bad-software.markdown

 comments: true
 categories: Business
 author: Vivi Walsh
+avatar: /images/avatars/vivi.jpg
+image: /images/artwork/shuttle-takeoff.jpg
+headline: The decision to pay someone to develop new software for you is almost always a big one, and jumping into bed with the wrong software developer can be an expensive mistake.
+All projects have an element of uncertainty, but software related projects can be especially hard to predict, and the end result can leave the customer with considerably less in the bank.
 ---

-The decision to pay someone to develop new software for you is almost always a big one, and jumping into bed with the wrong software developer can be an expensive mistake.
-All projects have an element of uncertainty, but software related projects can be especially hard to predict, and the end result can leave the customer with considerably less in the bank.

 Below are some of the general characteristics of a software project

 - Objectives - what is the scope and what are the deliverables